 Legal Status of the Transgender Community According to the Williams Institute, Hawaii has the highest number of trans persons on a per capita basis.
 To amend the gender marker or name on a birth certificate, applicants must submit a \$3 fee and a notarized affidavit from a physician attesting that the person has had "appropriate clinical treatment for gender transition."
 This doesn't require surgery.
 To change the gender marker on a driver's license, which has included a nonbinary option since July 2020, applicants must simply fill out a self-attestation form with their updated gender.

 Transgender healthcare is covered under Hawaii's Medicaid.
 Since 2016, Hawaii has prohibited public and private insurers from denying or limiting coverage for healthcare related to gender affirmation services provided the policy offered that coverage from the get-go.
 State law bans discrimination by private insurers on the basis of sexual orientation or gender identity.
 Hawaii law explicitly prohibits discrimination based on gender identity in public accommodations.
-Government Statements and Actions A bill that would create an LGBTQ+ Commission in the state passed the House in February 2020.
-The commission would identify issues facing the community and ensure that there are plans created to address them.
+Government Statements and Actions In 2024, Governor Green established an inaugural Hawaii state LGBTQ+ commission, in accordance with HRS 369.
+Operating under the Department of Human Services, the powers and duties of the commission are focused on creating public awareness and understanding the needs for the Hawaii LGBTQ+ community.
 In the 2020 election, out candidate Adrian Tam beat an openly homophobic candidate to become Hawaii's only openly LGBTQ+ state representative.
+Tam was reelected in 2024.
+A bill passed the state house in March 2021 that would establish a task force to look at how to make it easier for LGBTQ+ people to establish parentage in the state.